 Sometimes a painful life event can trigger a depressive episode.
 The loss of a loved one, the break down of a relationship, financial problems, for example, can contribute to a feeling of hopelessness, despair, or guilt.

 Depression is most frequently a product of how one interprets life events as opposed to the events themselves.

 There are people all over the world right now going through the very same things as you but who are not becoming depressed.
 Why is that?
 What are they doing differently?

 This question fascinates me as a therapist.
 How are you different?
 How are you using your mind differently?
 Is depression purely mental?

-But then there’s something else to consider…
+But there’s something else to consider…

 Is depression sociological?

-In this age of technology and social media, with the pace of life speeding up and the dissolution of real friendships – driven by a consumer, ego-based society – we are all susceptible to feeling depressed.
+In this age of technology and social media, with the pace of life speeding up and the dissolution of real connections – driven by a consumer, ego-based society – we are all susceptible to feeling depressed.

 Evidence strongly supports the fact that the rapid changes in Western society – over the last 40 years or so – directly affect people’s abilities to cope with the stresses of everyday life.

 According to the World Health Organisation, the more Westernised the world becomes, the more stress and depression people experience (4).